cproctor/django-banjo/README.md

 ### Models

 First, we define our models.
-Banjo provides four field types:
+Banjo provides five field types:

 - `BooleanField` (`True`, `False`)
 - `IntegerField` (`1`, `-102`)
 - `FloatField` (`0.045`, `11.5`)
 - `StringField` (`"alligator"`, `"hazelnut"`)
+- `ForeignKey` (An instance of another model)

 Create a Model for each object your app will interact with.